 If you are eligible to receive unemployment, your weekly benefit rate is your average quarterly earnings during the two highest paid quarters of the base period, divided by 22.
 The current maximum is $445 per week.
 You can receive an additional $10 per week per dependent, up to one-half of your weekly benefit amount.

-Ordinarily you can receive benefits for a maximum of 26 weeks, although the CARES Act has extended this by an additional 13 weeks.
+Ordinarily you can receive benefits for a maximum of 26 weeks, although additional benefits might be available during periods of high unemployment.

 You may file your claim for unemployment benefits online, by phone, or by mail.
 You can find online filing information, telephone contact information, and forms and addresses of local offices where you can file by mail, at the website of the Maine Department of Labor.